opendxl/opendxl-epo-client-javascript/doc/sdk/installation.md

 cd {@releasezipname}
 ```

-To install the client from a local tarball for a Mac or Linux-based operating
+To install the library from a local tarball for a Mac or Linux-based operating
 system, run the following command:

 ```sh
 npm install lib/{@releasetarballname} --save
 ```

-To install the client from a local tarball for Windows, run:
+To install the library from a local tarball for Windows, run:

 ```sh
 npm install lib\{@releasetarballname} --save
 ```

-To install the client via the
+To install the library via the
 [npm package registry](https://www.npmjs.com/package/@opendxl/dxl-epo-client), run:

 ```sh